Information for organisers of International Permaculture Day events

 - others collect donations, retain a portion to fund their next IPD event and donate the rest to a project in their home country or abroad.

-If our event is to be of larger scale such that it attracts a significant number of people, manufacturers or distributors of relevant products or technologies might agree to exhibit in exchange for a modest donation.
+If our event is to be of a larger scale such that it attracts a significant number of people, manufacturers or distributors of relevant products or technologies might agree to exhibit in exchange for a donation.

 Other community organisations might have a table at the event, however where these are not-for-profit they are not charged a fee.

 The IPD coordinating organisation is maintained by volunteers and is unfunded.
-Tithing a portion of the donations you collect to the organisation helps keep the website online and meets the other expenses of organising the international event.
+Contributing a portion of the donations you collect to the organisation helps keep the website online and meets the other expenses of organising the international event.